 Almost every reputable car insurance company will require some sort of deposit or down payment before providing you with coverage.
-But if you’re strapped for cash, some insurers only require the first month’s premium as a deposit, rather than a separate fee.
+But if you’re strapped for cash, some insurers require only the first month’s premium as a deposit, rather than a separate fee.

 You can find other ways to save money on car insurance — including discounts, payment plans, and comparison shopping — to get the lowest rates available to you.